Azure-Samples/azure-ai-vision-sdk/README.md

 ### Samples

 The samples will show how to analyze an image file from local disk or an image URL.
-Click on the links below for detailed setup, build and run instructions corresponding to your programming language.
+Click on the links below for detailed setup, build and run instructions corresponding to your programming language:

+| Programming Language |
+| -------- |
+| [C++](samples/cpp/image-analysis) |
+| [C# .NET Core](samples/csharp/image-analysis/dotnetcore) |
+| [Python](samples/python/image-analysis) |

 There are currently three samples, with more to come:

 1. Analyze all features from a JPEG image file on disk and print detailed results to the console.
 This is done using the synchronous (blocking) API.
 Start by looking at this sample first.
 1. Analyze one feature from an image URL, using the asynchronous (non-blocking) API, while registering for an event to get the analysis results.
 1. Analyze an image using a custom-trained model.
 To run this sample, you first need to create a custom model.
-See [Image Analysis overview](https://learn.microsoft.com/azure/cognitive-services/computer-vision/overview-image-analysis) for more deatils.
+See [Image Analysis overview](https://learn.microsoft.com/azure/cognitive-services/computer-vision/overview-image-analysis) for more details.

-Click on the link below corresponding to programming language:

-| Programming Language |
-| -------- |
-| [C++](samples/cpp/image-analysis) |
-| [C# .NET Core](samples/csharp/image-analysis/dotnetcore) |
-| [Python](samples/python/image-analysis) |

 If your platform and/or programming language is not listed above, your application will need to directly implement REST calls to the Vision service using the [Image Analysis REST API v4.0 (preview)](https://aka.ms/vision-4-0-ref).